 Documents: You should ensure you have a valid passport (and visa, if applicable for non-EU citizens) for the period of the journey + six months or longer as required.
 If you are an EU citizen, you are advised to have an E111 card.

-Health: A confidential medical questionnaire must be completed, returned and received prior to a booking being accepted.
+Health: Covid legislation in the UK, the EU and Sweden must be followed.
+A confidential medical questionnaire must be completed, returned and received prior to a booking being accepted.
 Insurance is NOT covered in the cost.
 If you do not already have relevant cover, you may want to look at SNOWCARD or other providers who can offer a range of options.
 Whilst there will be a first aid kit on the trip, we would recommend that you pack any personal medication that you may require.
 There will be NO opportunities to purchase anything once afloat.

 Safety and Emergency Procedures relevant to our activities have been identified, are available prior to booking, and will be introduced and/or practised at the relevant times.